Juan David García Bacca: Early life and education

-His mother, Martina Bacca Benavides, gave birth to him and three other children, but little more than that comes to us from his confessions; on page 11 he wrote:My mother died […] in [1922]. […] The superiors did not allow me to go see her. […] And let it be said with the harsh truth, such news did not impress me as it should have been due to nature, due to humanity.
-Years and years had gone by without thinking about my mother.So insipid, finite, family environment only reinforces his momentum, his vocation, of cronopio; García Bacca will forge a rigorous style, a philosophical way of life, with peculiar mischief, which in some will cause astonishment and admiration, although in others it will cause rejection.
+His mother, Martina Bacca Benavides, gave birth to him and three other children.
+Bacca wrote,My mother died […] in [1922]. […] The superiors did not allow me to go see her. […] And let it be said with the harsh truth, such news did not impress me as it should have been due to nature, due to humanity.
+Years and years had gone by without thinking about my mother.

-During his stay at the seminary he met the Hellenist Daniel Ruíz Bueno.
-His good academic results determine his dedication to studies and teaching, for which he was sent to various Central European universities to complete his theological, philosophical and scientific training.
-In Louvain he got to know the renewing current of the Thomist philosophy, in which he had been trained.
-In this period he focuses on his scientific training by studying at universities such as Munich, Zurich, Paris, etc.
+During his stay at the seminary, he met the Hellenist Daniel Ruíz Bueno.
+He studied theology, philosophy, and science at various Central European universities, including Ludwig-Maximilians-Universität München, the University of Zurich, and the University of Paris.
+In Louvain, he studied Thomist philosophy.